Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models: Introduction

 In this paper, we propose using Euclidean distance ($L_2$ norm) $d(x,y) = \sqrt{\sum_k (x_k - y_k)^2}$, which provides both valid metric properties and intuitive geometric interpretability of spatial models.
 Euclidean distance satisfies the triangle inequality through the Cauchy--Schwarz inequality, provides the familiar notion of ``straight-line'' distance between points, and admits natural geometric interpretation of clusters as spatially coherent regions.

-Our approach builds on the recent turn toward network-based measures of political ideology. \citet{Barbera2015} develops a Bayesian spatial following model for Twitter data, where ideological proximity is inferred from follower networks.
-Although innovative, this approach relies on a quadratic distance formulation ($-\lVert x_i - x_j\rVert^2$), which violates the triangle inequality and thus inherits the same non-metric limitations as BIRT.
-Similar work by \citet{lo2023statistical} treats cosponsorship as a bipartite network and estimates latent positions via a mixed-membership blockmodel, but the latent structure is categorical, and legislators and bills are represented through class membership rather than geometric positions.
-In contrast to both approaches, we adopt the Latent Space Item Response Model \citep[LSIRM]{jeon:2020}, which treats roll-call data explicitly as a bipartite legislator–bill network and embeds both node types jointly in a Euclidean metric space.
-This symmetric formulation enables bills to serve as interpretive anchors defining the meaning of latent dimensions, while Euclidean distance governs the voting probability through a monotone link.
-By adapting Euclidean LSIRM to legislative voting, we obtain ideal points that are geometrically interpretable, metric-consistent, and directly suitable for clustering and coalition analysis.
+Our approach builds on recent network-based measures of political ideology. \citet{Barbera2015} develops a Bayesian spatial following model for Twitter data, but its quadratic distance formulation ($-\lVert x_i - x_j\rVert^2$) inherits the same non-metric limitation.
+Similar work by \citet{lo2025statistical} treats cosponsorship as a bipartite network and estimates latent positions via a mixed-membership blockmodel, where legislators and bills are represented as membership vectors on a simplex.
+These mixed-membership embeddings capture probabilistic affiliation with latent groups but do not retain the Euclidean distance structure assumed by spatial voting models.
+In contrast, we adopt the Latent Space Item Response Model \citep[LSIRM]{jeon:2020}, which treats roll-call data explicitly as a bipartite legislator–bill network and embeds both node types jointly in a Euclidean metric space.
+This symmetric formulation enables bills to serve as interpretive anchors for the latent dimensions while maintaining metric consistency for clustering and coalition analysis.

-In the following, we provide theoretical and empirical evidence that non-metric utility functions systematically distort clustering inference: in controlled simulations with known four-coalition structures, NOMINATE and BIRT compress factions (silhouette coefficient: 0.778), while Euclidean LSIRM recovers the true structure (silhouette coefficient: 0.861).
-Second, we show that joint legislator-bill embedding enables substantive interpretation through bill locations as anchors: in the 118th House, war powers and surveillance bills position between Squad and Freedom Caucus members, clarifying cross-cutting cleavages that conventional methods obscure.
-Third, we demonstrate that Euclidean distance provides superior predictive performance (classification accuracy: 0.80 versus 0.72 for BIRT; APRE: 0.45 versus 0.23).
+In the following, we provide theoretical and empirical evidence on how different latent-space geometries affect the interpretation of legislative voting behavior.
+We show that common ideal point utility specifications do not define metric distances, with implications specifically for distance-based interpretations.
+We then demonstrate that joint legislator--bill embedding aids substantive interpretation through bill locations, and that Euclidean LSIRM provides predictive performance competitive with BIRT while clarifying cross-cutting issue alignments.